Cookies

 Cookie policy — what philipsloth.com stores in your browser, and why.

 Short version: this site uses no first-party cookies and no third-party trackers.
 Anonymous analytics state lives in your browser's localStorage and never leaves your device tied to personal data.
-Because nothing requiring consent is set, no Cookieloven-style consent banner is required.
-The site does show a discreet first-visit privacy notice — a small glass card at the bottom of the viewport — as a transparency disclosure of the analytics pipeline plus an opt-out toggle.
-It is not a consent gate; see § 2 below for the full explanation of why.
+Analytics is opt-in: the site asks for your consent on a discreet first-visit notice — a small glass card at the bottom of the viewport — and collects nothing, and stores no visitor or session ID, until you click "Accept analytics".
+The only storage set without consent is strictly necessary (your language choice and your analytics choice).
+See § 2 below for the full breakdown.

 1. What is stored where